JaviMaciasG/AutomatedSurveillance/README.md

       It is needed to adjust the path that this repository has on your local files.
 As it is shown in the files, you should change "mypath" for the path that you decide to locate the repository.
       Yolo weigths have not been added to this repository either, so you need to download those files from [Yolo`s website](https://pjreddie.com/darknet/yolo/) and place them where marked on the notes ask for them/ where the paths point to them in our application.

+      ## Improvements to be done

+      - As it is seen, kalman filters have been good to make a quick prediction of the possible position of the backpacks when they are not found by YOLO.
+Nevertheless, not always responds good when we are continiously iterating from an unknown position.
+As mentioned in the documents, some inputs from the person attached to the backpack has been used, but the results can still be improved.

+      - Paths to be global in the code.